rabidaudio/synthesizer/Plan.md

   - standard graph paper is 5 squares per inch, meaning exactly 1 real world HP per square
 - 84 HPs (426mm) of usable horizontal space in a 19" rack
 - 3U=128.5mm
-  - 116.5mm of useable vertical space after leaving room for mounting screws
+  - 112.5mm of useable vertical space after leaving room for mounting screws
 - Maximum control density:
-  - jacks = 14mm
+  - jacks = 14mm wide, 9mm high (12+ recommended)
+  - knobs = 22mm square (30mm recommended)
-  - knobs = 21mm
+    - note: some knobs have 21mm base and need to be bigger
-- Bounding squares
-  - jacks: x: 15mm, y: 14.5mm
-  - knobs: x: 30mm, y: 29mm
-  - this creates an easy bounding box to work with
-  - each jack is 3HP wide, each knob is 6HP wide
+- each jack is 3HP wide, each knob is 5 or 6HP wide
-  - with this almost-square factor, we have 8 jacks of vertical space
-    - 24 "VPs" @ 4.833mm

 Reference for dimensions: http://www.doepfer.de/a100_man/a100m_e.htm